Sometimes neuroblastoma has no symptoms, and sometimes it is misdiagnosed because its symptoms look like those of other, more common conditions.

 - Headaches, dizziness

-Most children with these symptoms do not have neuroblastoma, and usually they are caused by other, less serious conditions.
+Most children with these symptoms do not have neuroblastoma.
+Usually they are caused by other, less serious conditions.
 However, it’s a good idea to talk to your child’s doctor to rule out any health concerns.